FAQ for SMTI

 Q: Who is eligible to apply?

-A: Admission is by audition DVD or download, and any high school student between the ages of 16 and 19 is eligible to apply.
+A: Admission is by audition DVD, flash drive, or download, and any high school student between the ages of 16 and 19 is eligible to apply.
 We are accepting 12 participants from around the world.
 Students are strongly urged to submit their applications early.

 Q: Do participants have to reside on campus?

 A: Yes.
 Due to the intensive nature of the Institute, we feel it is more professionally appropriate for students to be concentrated on campus.

 Q. New York City...is it safe?

-A. Wagner College is located atop a hill in Staten Island--in Grymes Hill, a neighborhood of historic turn-of-the-century estates and mansions-- which has a breathtaking view of Manhattan.
+A. Wagner College is located atop Grymes Hill in Staten Island, a neighborhood of historic turn-of-the-century estates and mansions which has a breathtaking view of Manhattan.
 Our 24-hour security personnel and surveillance cameras ensure protection for all students.
 Additionally, participants are fully supervised during classes and on trips to Manhattan.
 Wagner is as safe as it is beautiful.

 Q: What shows in New York City will students see?